Welcome to the new KidsHealth website! See what is new.

 How common is ADHD-Aroreretini?

-At least 5 of every 100 children have ADHD-Aroreretini.
+At least 5 of every 100 tamariki have ADHD-Aroreretini.
 It is more common in boys than girls.
 Girls with ADHD-Aroreretini show more inattention and are less disruptive.
 They are less likely to be diagnosed or may be diagnosed later.

 Causes of ADHD-Aroreretini

 No one knows the exact cause of ADHD-Aroreretini but it is likely to be a combination of factors.
-These include genetics - children with ADHD-Aroreretini are more likely to have a family member with ADHD-Aroreretini.
+These include genetics - tamariki with ADHD-Aroreretini are more likely to have a family member with ADHD-Aroreretini.

 ADHD-Aroreretini can also be associated with: